 What is Spear Phishing?

-In some cases, they make even take the guise of in-house emails, asking the employee to fill in credential requests.
+Spear phishing usually takes the guise of in-house emails, asking employees to fill in credential requests.
 Why would someone be willing to share his/her credentials via email?
-Well, think of it this way: how likely are you to nix an email from your CEO, asking you ‘nicely’ to share your password and user because you’re far behind on your deadlines?
+Well, think of it this way: how likely are you to nix an email from your CEO, asking you to share your password and user because you’re far behind on your deadlines?

 To further enforce the illusion, these spoofed emails use the moniker of an authoritarian figure (CEO, CTO).